- Question 1: Who are the users of Malmi Airport?

 It is worthwhile to think how “Helsinki-Kiikala, 100 km” would look in place of Malmi on this list of European cities.
 This notion reveals the big problem with the proposed “replacement airfields” of Malmi: they do not replace Malmi on any level because they do not serve the aviation needs of the capital region.

 In addition, it must be taken into account that by far the majority of all airports in Finland are less than 20 km away from a city and serve general aviation too.
-The million-people capital region ending up as the leading aviation backwater in the country and in Europe would be quite harmful to the aspirations of Helsinki to become a European metropolis.
+The million-people capital region ending up being unreachable by light unscheduled aviation both on national and European level would be quite harmful to the aspirations of Helsinki to become a European metropolis.

 Question 5: Aren’t two airports that close to each other a safety risk?